bartelsjoshuac/Corduroy/README.md

 ## Installation
 Prerequisites
 - Docker verison 27
-- Python 3.11.9  / /All Python requirements will be pulled
+- Python 3.11.9  // All Python requirements will be pulled
 - PostgresSQL // Pulled from Dockerhub

 tar -xvfz corduroy-current.tar.gz